Honda Clock Spring Replacement Guide

 After you replace the clock spring, you may need to use an OBD-II scanner to clear the airbag codes or carry out the steering angle sensor (SAS) calibration.
 A generic OBD2 scanner will not help much, but you can use scanners such as YOUCANIC Full System Scanner to carry out these procedures.

-Owners of the Honda Accord, Pilot, Civic, Fit, CR-V, Odyssey, Jazz, City, Prelude, and Amaze will also find this guide helpful.
+This guide will also be helpful to owners of the Honda Accord, Pilot, Civic, Fit, CR-V, Odyssey, Jazz, City, Prelude, and Amaze.

 Frequently Asked Questions